pjc0247/Slacker2/readme.md

 __Periodic tasks__<br>
-If you need to execute a method in every specific minutes, just add `Schedule` attribute on your method.<br>
+If you need to execute a method in every specific minutes, just add a `Schedule` attribute on your method.<br>
 __Slacker2__ will invoke the method repeatedly by internally managed timers.
 ```cs
 [Schedule(1)] // interval (seconds)